steinerkelvin/NoMonth/README.md

 ---

 Months are crap.
 They are a bad unit of time, as they have a very variable length (30, 31, 28, 29?).
-They don't align to the astrological phenomenon they are supossed to (lunar phases [and thus, the tides?]).
+They don't align to the astronomical phenomenon they are supossed to (lunar phases [and thus, the tides?]).

 [![Youtube Video: A Rant About Calendars, by Xidnaf](https://img.youtube.com/vi/QezTrYHsr_s/0.jpg)](https://www.youtube.com/watch?v=QezTrYHsr_s)